-The Rollover Protective Structure (ROPS) on this vehicle meets ISO 3471 rollover performance requirements.
-Always have your authorized dealer thoroughly inspect the ROPS if it ever becomes damaged in any way.
+The Roll Over Protective Structure (ROPS) on this vehicle is certified in compliance with ROHVA.
+Always have your authorized dealer or qualified person thoroughly inspect the ROPS if it ever becomes damaged in any way.

 1 ROPS Label

 Never make modifications to the vehicle's ROPS structure.